It is common knowledge that commerce now shows a general tendency towards moving online.

 Tommy Hilfiger’s chatbot – fashion shopping in one place

-Once you start a Facebook chat with Tommy Hilfiger’s chatbot, it immediately engages you in a vivid conversation, first introducing itself as a bot and then offering a variety of options.
+Once you start a Facebook chat with Tommy Hilfiger’s chatbot, it immediately engages you in a vivid conversation, first introducing itself as a chatbot and then offering a variety of options.

-The bot puts together the entire outfits including shoes and accessories so that you can immediately get an idea of your new Tommy Hilfiger look.
+The chatbot puts together the entire outfits including shoes and accessories so that you can immediately get an idea of your new Tommy Hilfiger look.

 At any point in the conversation, you are getting some navigation options – continue browsing, try a different style, see the video of a collection show.